digi-embedded/android-sample-systemgpu/README.md

 The example is already configured, so all you need to do now is to build and launch the project.

-While it is running, you can rotate the cube and adjust the GPU multiplier to see how the module's temperature varies.
+While it is running, you can adjust the GPU multiplier to see how the module's temperature and the smoothness of the OpenGL application vary.

 Compatible with
 ---------------